Yanlan-Mao-Lab/TissueOrigami/TissueFolding/readme.md

     - `DisplaySave`         : Reads in the outputs of a finished simulation from the directory specified by `-dInput`, for the Qt-GUI visualisation. **NOTE:** Surely this should only be used when compiling with the GUI?!?!?!!?!
 - `od output_dir`           : The directory to write the outputs to.
 Will overwrite any previous outputs in this directory.
 - `dInput prev_save_dir`    : Specifies a directory containing the output of a finished simulation, which will be read in by the program.
 Note required if `SimulationOnTheGo` is set with `-mode`.

+#### NOTE:

+It should not be necessary to `export LD_LIBRARY_PATH=path/to/pardiso.so` when running the compiled executable - more research incoming.
+It is likely still necessary to export `OMP_NUM_THREADS` however before running.

 ### Input files to the simulation